 In cities the majority of space is off‑limits.
 Parks and streets may account for up to half the total area, but when you factor in the vertical axis—the floors inside buildings (many of them empty)—you get a different picture.
 And that’s just the space that we know about.
 Often there’s a lot more underground.

 When an occupying force takes over your country, it tends to cut you out of the loop.
 Hence, whenever Indian construction workers find structures under cities once controlled by the British, they don’t know what they were built for.
-The vault beneath Kolkata’s National Library, for instance, might have been anything from a treasury to a torture chamber—or, as it eventually turned out, just part of the building’s foundations.
+The vault beneath Kolkata’s National Library, for instance, might have been anything from a treasury to a torture chamber—and, as it eventually turned out, just part of the building’s foundations.

 Mumbai has a veritable underworld of abandoned imperial structures, from the 13‑room bunker under Raj Bhavan (the seat of city government) to the kilometer‑long tunnel under the old General Post Office.

-Another mystery was unearthed as recently as 2022: a 200-meter tunnel under Mumbai’s JJ Hospital, a building whose foundations were laid by the British governor.
-Appearing on no maps, it was only discovered in a water leak survey.
+Another mystery was unearthed as recently as 2022: a 200‑meter tunnel under Mumbai’s JJ Hospital, a building whose foundations were laid by the British governor.
+Appearing on no maps, it was only discovered in a water‑leak survey.
 And it was blocked at one end so it wasn’t clear where it once led.
 While it’s thought to have been to a neighboring hospital, it remains something of a mystery for now—as does the number of underground structures that remain to be found in Mumbai.

 While the rest of America endured its first War on Drugs—the doomed‑to‑fail prohibition of alcohol—the mayor of LA kept the hooch flowing through a network of underground service tunnels.
 These were also the routes by which the flappers and dapper gents of the city’s roaring party scene got from one bar to the next without hassle.
 Originally built as service tunnels, and for a subway to ease traffic on the surface, they ran for more than 17 kilometers connecting basements converted to speakeasies.